jusotoTEC/tensor_least_square/Experiment 2: Color Image Deconvolution/database_images/0_README_info_database.txt

 The database is composed of land optical aerial images, taken from the MASATI database (https://www.iuii.ua.es/datasets/masati/).

-The MASATI database is composed of satellite images labeled according to the following seven classes: land, coast, sea, ship, multi, coast- ship, and detail.
+The MASATI database is composed of satellite images labeled according to the following seven classes: land, coast, sea, ship, multi, coast-ship, and detail.

 Remark: Unzip file database_images.zip